Teach2Practice

 This is what it's all about

-New approaches in physical education through research‑validated, freely accessible instructional videos.
+New approaches in the subject of sport through scientifically evaluated, freely accessible teaching-learning videos.

-Student teachers at the Institute of Sports and Sports Science (IfSS) at Karlsruhe Institute of Technology (KIT) develop digital teaching‑learning videos in an advanced natural‑science seminar to bridge theory and practice in selected sports - focusing on the sports science disciplines of biomechanics, motor control, and training science.
+Student teachers at the Institute of Sports and Sports Science (IfSS) at KIT are developing digital teaching-learning videos for teaching the theory and practice of selected sports - with a focus on the sports science disciplines of biomechanics, motor skills and training science.

-The resulting materials are made freely available as Open Educational Resources (OER) and are scientifically evaluated with school students as part of bachelor’s and master’s theses to ensure effectiveness and quality.
-This creates a sustainable cycle that strengthens the professionalization of future teachers and provides high‑quality, evaluated learning resources for school students and teachers.
-The work builds on prior projects (MINT²KA and digiLAB), with a focus on the responsible use of AI (aiming to link with the KLEVER project - AI‑supported teaching development for instruction, testing, and reflection at KIT’s Center for Teacher Education) and on producing OER materials within teacher education.
+The resulting materials are made freely available as an Open Educational Resource (OER) and scientifically evaluated as part of bachelor's and master's theses with students to ensure effectiveness and quality.
+This creates a sustainable cycle that strengthens the professionalization of prospective teachers and provides high-quality, evaluated learning resources for students and teachers.
+This builds on preliminary work from the MINT²KA and digiLAB projects with a focus on the responsible use of AI (link to the project KLEVER - AI-supported teaching development for mediation, testing and reflection of the Center for Teacher Education at KIT) and the creation of OER materials in teacher training.

 What we want to achieve

-Project overview: The aim is to develop, evaluate and provide scientifically tested teaching and learning videos in sport.
+Project overview: The target is the development, evaluation and provision of scientifically tested teaching videos in sport.

 For prospective teachers: development of digital, didactic and research methodological skills; target group-oriented preparation of sports science content for school lessons; project-oriented work in teams; professional reference through cooperation with students.